Highly rated local moving companies for Reno to Omaha moves

 - Omaha is more walkable than Reno with a score of 48 out of 100 vs Reno’s 40 out of 100.

-- Air quality in Omaha is good, and in Reno it's good.
+- Air quality in Omaha is Good, and in Reno it’s Good.

 - State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Nebraska moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Nebraska, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
-For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you'd receive $18 (60 cents x 30 pounds).
+For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you’d receive $18 (60 cents x 30 pounds).
 For broader coverage, discuss alternatives with your moving company or consider consulting a third-party insurance provider.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.